0mWh/pqic-gic-quadrigems/README.md

 - [notebooks/final_prepare_quantum_circuits](/notebooks/final_prepare_quantum_circuits.ipynb): generate the QASM2 string for our circuits
 - [mitigation/final_make_mitiq_circuits](/mitigation/final_make_mitiq_circuits.ipynb): read in QASM2 strings and apply mitigation with [Mitiq](https://github.com/unitaryfoundation/mitiq)
 - [notebooks/jobs_ibmq](/notebooks/jobs_ibmq.ipynb): submit jobs on [IBMQ](https://quantum.ibm.com/). save results

+## Acknowledgements

+We would like to thank Maya Ma and Shiraz Robinson II for their brainstorming in initial phases of this challenge.